MerajSharifi/NoteApp/README.md

 Overall, this project was a great learning experience for me and helped me grow as a developer.

-I would like to add an editing function later to this app.
+In future I would like to add an editing function later to this app.

 ## Demo